Bwhiz/CML-4-weather-prediction/README.md

-This is the output report:
+This is the output CML report: